djdrysdale/digital-garden/notes/§ Resilient strategy.md

 ---
-Title: Resilient strategy
+title: Resilient strategy
-Date: 2021-02-26
+date: 2021-02-26
-Description: Content and links related to the concept of resilient strategy
+description: Content and links related to the concept of resilient strategy
-Tags: structure
+tags: structure
 ---
 Resilient strategy is an idea I am kicking around that describes using strategy and foresight to promote sustainable businesses and organizations that are primed for resilience, durability, and longevity.
 Contrary to [[¶ Presentism]] sustainable strategy is a long game.